151henry151/too-hot/metadata/app-store/description.md

 **🌍 MAKE A DIFFERENCE**
 Climate change affects everyone, but awareness is the first step to action.
 This app helps you:
-• Recognize climate emergencies in real-time
+• Recognize global warming in real-time
 • Educate others about climate change
 • Create viral climate awareness
 • Build a global climate flash mob community